rafass04/rafass04/README.md

  - :computer: I’m a software engineer.

-- 👩‍🎓 Studying Computer Science at Universidade Paulista.
+- 👩‍🎓 Graduated Computer Science at Universidade Paulista.

 - :house_with_garden: I’m from Brazil.